Bandar Abbas: Contemporary history

 An earthquake in July 1902 damaged parts of the city, including the governor's house and the customs office, and nearby Qeshm Island.

 Mohammad Reza Shah Pahlavi paid particular attention to Bandar Abbas as a strategic port, and during his time the government invested huge amounts of capital in its infrastructure.
 Before initial plans to develop it as a major harbour, Bandar Abbas was a small fishing port with approximately 17,000 residents in 1955.
 By 2001, it had grown into a major city.
 It has a population of 450,000 (2011 estimate).

 Bandar Abbas serves as a major shipping point, mostly for imports, and has a long history of trade with India, particularly the port of Surat.

 On 27 April, 2025, a powerful explosion at Iran's biggest port of Bandar Abbas occurred.
 The death toll was reported to be at least 28, with more than 700 people injured.

+In May 2025, a nationwide strike by truck drivers in Iran began in Bandar Abbas and spread to multiple provinces, including Isfahan, Shiraz, Tehran, and Kermanshah, according to reports from social media monitoring groups and Persian-language media based abroad.
+The strike was reportedly triggered by rising insurance premiums, poor road security, a proposed hike in fuel prices, and low freight rates.
+The planned increase would raise diesel fuel prices from approximately $0.04 to $0.50 per liter.

 On 21 June, 2025 during the Iran-Israel War the Israeli air force conducted airstrikes on the port aiming at drone storage sites and a weapons facility.

+On 31 January 2026, a strong explosion hit a building in Bandar Abbas, causing major damage.
+According to unofficial sources, commander Alireza Tangsiri was the intended target of the incident.